-France and Germany go in different directions in their coronavirus response
+As Germany extends its lockdown over covid-19 fears, France surprises with a more upbeat tone

 While the United States has also seen declining numbers without such strict measures, the German leadership puts the progress down to its restrictions.

-Some 63,000 people have died of the coronavirus in Germany, compared with 470,000 in the United States — over seven times as many deaths, despite having a population only four times the size.
+More than 63,000 people have died of the coronavirus in Germany, compared with nearly 473,000 in the United States — over seven times as many deaths, despite having a population only four times the size.

 Vaccination rates are ramping up while deaths and infections are dropping, Merkel said Thursday, addressing the German parliament.

 “And if that were the whole picture, then you would see me here looking quite confident, even with all the difficulties,” she said.
-But the danger of the variants is there, if not fully visible yet and is “a great danger for this good path we are on.”
+But the danger of the variants is there, if not fully visible yet, and is “a great danger for this good path we are on.”

 With that in mind, Germany raised its bar for new openings this week, from an average of 50 weekly infections per 100,000 people to 35 per 100,000.
 The country’s current rate is around 70 per 100,000.

 Throughout much of January, French ministers had struck a tone similar to Merkel’s.
-Amid fears of a looming third wave of the virus in Europe linked to the arrival of new variants, France moved a curfew from 8 p.m. to 6 p.m. last month, ordered the closure of some shopping centers, and banned nonessential travel from outside the E.U.
+Amid fears of a looming third wave of the virus in Europe linked to the arrival of new variants, France moved a curfew from 8 p.m. to 6 p.m. last month, ordered the closure of some shopping centers and banned nonessential travel from outside the European Union.

 But schools, hotels and most shops have remained open.
 Employees still take crowded subways to head into offices.
-France’s quarantine policies are also less strict than Germany’s, and they’re enforced less than in England, where new arrivals will need to quarantine in government-approved hotels and risk 10-year jail sentences if they flout the rules.
+France’s quarantine policies are also less strict than Germany’s, and they’re enforced less than in Britain, where new arrivals will need to quarantine in government-approved hotels and risk 10-year jail sentences if they flout the rules.

-Still, the number of new infections and hospitalizations in France slightly dropped over the last days.
+Still, the number of new infections and hospitalizations in France slightly dropped over recent days.
 But scientists fear the numbers may provide a false sense of reassurance.

-Whereas the U.K. and Denmark are among the nations that scan the most covid infections for mutations, France and Germany have lagged behind.
+Whereas Britain and Denmark are among the nations that scan the most coronavirus infections for mutations, France and Germany have lagged behind.

-In early January, large-scale testing showed that the variant first discovered in the U.K. may at the time have already accounted for about 1 percent of new cases in France, but the testing effort was limited to samples from only two days.
+In early January, large-scale testing showed that the variant first discovered in Britain may at the time have already accounted for about 1 percent of new cases in France, but the testing effort was limited to samples from only two days.

-Some studies have suggested that the variants may have grown far more prevalent in some places since, including the capital region, where the U.K. variant could account for around 40 percent of new cases, according to one recent study.
+Some studies have suggested that the variants may have grown far more prevalent in some places since then, including the capital region, where the British variant could account for around 40 percent of new cases, according to one recent study.

 “There are signs that the British virus variant, the corona mutation B117, will prevail,” Johannes Danckert, the head of Berlin’s Vivantes clinics, told the Tagesspiegel newspaper this week.

-But whereas Germany could at least manage to slow down the variants’ spread, France’s current approach may put it on track for a surge far sooner, said Kurth.
+But whereas Germany could at least manage to slow the variants’ spread, France’s current approach may put it on track for a surge far sooner, said Kurth.

 Morris reported from Berlin.
-Luisa Beck contributed reporting from Berlin.
+Luisa Beck in Berlin contributed to this report.